PulpSpy/Confluence/2024/Satoshi.md

 ### Bayes Theorem

 The most precise tool for evaluating evidence is Bayes theorem, however its usefulness is limited by its requirement for having probabilities for many of the things around us.
 Bayesian inference (which is basically the application of Bayes theorem over and over with a sequence of evidence) lets us reason about how the probability that a candidate is Satoshi, Pr["Alice is Satoshi"], changes as new evidence is evaluated.
-Consider an example: we know an IP address that seems to be Satoshi's from Los Angeles.
+Consider a *worked example*: we know an IP address that seems to be Satoshi's from Los Angeles.
 Assume Alice was living in Sherman Oaks on 10 Jan 2009.
 Does this fact increase or decrease the probability that Alice is Satoshi Nakamoto?
 And by how much?
 What if, additionally, Alice is a cryptographer?

 The process needs a starting probability, called the *prior* or *baseline*, which is the probability that Alice is Satoshi given you know nothing else about her.
 We could take the prior to be 1 in 7 billion assuming Alice and Satoshi are both humans alive in 2008.